zenna/Spec.jl/README.md

 A package for expressing specifications.

 Spec.jl is small library for specfiying correctness properties of programs.
-These tests are used both as documentation and for testing.
+These specifications can be used as documentation, for testing, and for debugging.

 # Usage